puffyCid/artemis-book/src/development/overview.md

 # Development Overview

-The `artemis` source code is about ~47k lines of Rust code including tests (as of May 2023), however its organized in a pretty simple manner.
+The `artemis` source code is about ~66k lines of Rust code across ~540 files as of September 2023 (this includes tests), however its organized in a pretty simple manner.

 From the root of the `artemis` repo:

-- `/artemis-core` contains the library component of `artemis`.
+- `/artemis-core` workspace containsthe library component of `artemis`.
 The bulk of the code is located here
-- `/cli` contains the executable component `artemis`.
+- `/cli` workspace contains the executable component `artemis`.
 This is very small.
+- `/server` workspace contains the experimental server component of `artemis`.
+  Its currently very bare bones

 From `/artemis-core` directory: